In today’s post, Zone Ecologist Corina Brdar shares the exciting restoration story that’s been unfolding at Darlington Provincial Park.

-Ten years ago, our friends at Central Lake Ontario Conservation Authority (CLOCA) approached Ontario Parks with a great idea: What if we made McLaughlin Bay a better place for animals like fish, frogs, birds, and the plants they rely on?
+Over ten years ago, our friends at Central Lake Ontario Conservation Authority (CLOCA) approached Ontario Parks with a great idea: What if we made McLaughlin Bay a better place for animals like fish, frogs, birds, and the plants they rely on?

 We said “sign us up!”, as did other conservation agencies.

 We’re interested in improving the ecological health of all our parks, including smaller parks with a recreation focus like Darlington.
 This was a chance to cooperate with other groups, to do some habitat restoration, and to improve the day use area for park users.

 We knew it would take a lot of research, planning, and coordination to do it right, but the project had so much potential and energy from the other partners we knew we were up to the challenge.